aspiringDevPaul/ravenous/README.md

-An app to search the Yelp API for business in the given city.
+An app to search the Yelp API for businesses in a given city.
 Live version is hosted [here](http://ravenouswithyelp.surge.sh/)

 ## Future work
 I will continue to iterate on the project to add the following functionality